5 weeks ago

 A pleasant day

 Then we drove to Auntie Lori’s house, deep in a coffee jungle.
 She gave us fruit, spinach, and herbs for our dinner, and her husband showed us his cast iron pan collection.
 We toured her garden, her pet cemetery, admired her chickens, while Mark picked us some bananas.
 Here Mark, Kekoa, and Pauline are headed for the banana plantation, where he wielded his pole saw to get the bananas from high in their tree.
 Here also are some coffee beans in their natural habitat.
-I tried to take pictures of the elusive chickens, and failed, so Lori sent me some that she took when they assembled for their dinner.
+I tried to take pictures of the elusive chickens, and failed, so Lori sent me some that she took when they assembled for t

 Thursday, April 8, 2010